 Bracelet Like the rest of the watch, TAG’s bracelets are expertly crafted with high-quality parts that are far too expensive for a counterfeit to copy accurately enough to match the brand’s specifications.

 If your watch features a metal bracelet, it is very important to take note of links.
 Every single part of each link should be made with separate, high quality pieces of metal.
 A fake will try to replicate this by using one whole link and giving it a slight engraving to make it appear as though the link is separated into individual pieces.

-Caseback Your watch’s butt should make Kim K’s look like a pancake.
+Caseback Your watch’s butt should make Kim K’s look drab.
 It should also display some strong signs as to whether your watch is real or fake.

 Unlike some watch brands, TAG do not use a uniformed caseback design.
 Therefore, the design will differ depending on the model.
 However, one thing that all TAGs do have in common is that you will find the following information engraved into the back of the case; model number, unique serial number and water resistance measure.

 The information on a metal caseback will be flawlessly machine etched and accompanied by a deep, clear, engraved Tag Heuer logo and/or piece of artwork corresponding to the nature of the watch.
 Whereas on a crystal caseback, the watch information will be engraved on the rim around the sides of the crystal.
 A replica watch will not be able to copy this precision engraving accurately.
 Therefore, the writing will not be crisp and clear to read.
 Many replicas also often use the incorrect information to engrave onto the watch, such as different model codes that do not correspond to the actual watch.